CS234319/safot/tutorials/md/Mini-LISP.md

 10. The Church Rosser property
 11. Turing completeness
 12. ...

-## How?
+## Price: Learning and Programming

 Miniscule language learning effort
 1. Syntaxt: trivial
 2. Design: slim! only one simple structure
 3. Featrues: very few
 4. IDE: basic, but can run locally on your browser
 5. Tiny library: 8 functions
 6. Minimal builtins: 8 in total

+Programming in the Small:
+1. Useless for large programs
+2. No debugger, profiler, etc.
 ## Symbolic Computation
 - Numeric computation is computation with numbers
 - Numbers are manipulated with the four basic arithmeitcal operations, comparison, etc.